marisarpo/horizons-week02/day1/1_horello/README.md

 the font size (in pixels) applied to the element.
 See [the full list of CSS units][cssdocs] if you're curious.

 Reload again to see your changes.
-Congrats on finishing Phase 1!
+Congrats on finishing Part 1!

 Supplemental reading (optional):
 - [CSS Units][cssunits]